 - Blending images with textures

 - Creating type that inverts everything behind it

 - Achieving greater control with the Blend If option

-Hi!
-I'm Deke McClelland.
-Welcome to Photoshop Masking & Compositing: Advanced Blending.
-My detailed guide to understanding and employing the Byzantine, but extremely useful network of blending options in Photoshop.
+- Hi, I'm Deke McClelland.
+Welcome to Photoshop Masking and Compositing: Advanced Blending.
+My detailed guide to understanding and employing the Byzantine but extremely useful network of blending options in Photoshop.
 I'll start by introducing you to the core concepts.
-What blending is, how the most important options work, as well as all the shortcuts.
+What blending is, how the most important options work, as well as all the short cuts.
 Then we move into the specific blend modes.
-I show you not only uses for each of the blend modes of which there are many, but I also try to give you a sense for how the modes work and what purpose they serve.
+I show you not only uses for each of the blend modes, of which there are many, but I also try to give you a since for how the modes work and what purpose they serve.

 For those of you who like and understand basic formulas, you'll find this immeasurably useful.
-But if you don't like math, no problem, just skip Chapter 2 entirely, don't watch a single movie.
+But if you don't like math, no problem, just skip Chapter Two entirely.
+Don't watch a single movie.
 You won't miss a thing, I promise you.
-And with that I turn you over to what I hope to be the most comprehensive discussion of blending ever assembled.
+And with that, I turn you over to what I hope to be, the most comprehensive discussion of blending ever assembled.